CODE OF CONDUCT

 PARTICIPANT CONFIDENTIALITY AGREEMENT

-Recording, taping and photographing are strictly prohibited.
+Recording, taping and photographing classroom and online training are strictly prohibited.

 If suspected abuses are disclosed Toronto Hostels Training Centre Policies are to be strictly followed.